YaRN: Efficient Context Window Extension of Large Language Models: Methodology

+The equation above is found by fitting $\sqrt{1/t}$ at the lowest perplexity against the scale extension by various factors $s$ using the "NTK-by-parts" method (Section~\ref{sec:ntkparts}) on LLaMA 7b, 13b, 33b and 65b models without fine-tuning.
+We note that the same values of $t$ also apply fairly well to Llama 2 models (7b, 13b and 70b).
+It suggests that the property of increased entropy and the temperature constant $t$ may have certain degree of "universality" and may be generalizable across some models and training data.

+The YaRN method combines all our findings and surpasses all previous methods in both fine-tuned and non-fine-tuned scenarios.
+Thanks to its low footprint, YaRN allows for direct compatibility with libraries that modify the attention mechanism such as Flash Attention~2~\citep{dao2023flashattention2}.

-\subsection{Dynamic Scaling - "Dynamic NTK" Interpolation~\citep{emozillareddit}}
+\subsection{Dynamic Scaling - "Dynamic NTK" interpolation}

-When using RoPE interpolation methods to extend the context size without fine-tuning, we would like the model to degrade gracefully at longer context sizes, rather than taking the full degradation hit across the entire context size if the scale $s$ is set to a value higher than what is needed.
-Recall that in Section \ref{sec:additional-notation}, $s = L'/L$ in the PI where $L$ is the trained context length and $L'$ is the newly extended context length.
-In the "Dynamic NTK" method, we dynamically calculate the scale $s$ as follows:
+In a lot of use cases, multiple forward-passes are performed with varying sequence lengths from $1$ to the maximal context size.
+A typical example is the autoregressive generation where the sequence lengths increment by $1$ after each step.
+There are two ways of applying an interpolation method that uses a scale factor $s$ (including PI, "NTK-aware", "NTK-by-parts" and YaRN): \begin{enumerate} \item Throughout the whole inference cycle, the embedding layer is fixed including the scale factor $s=L'/L$ where $L'$ is the fixed number of extended context size. \item In each forward-pass, the position embedding updates the scale factor $s=\text{max}(1, l'/L)$ where $l'$ is the sequence length of the current sequence. \end{enumerate}

-Dynamically changing the scale during inference when the context size is exceeded allows all models to gracefully degrade instead of immediately breaking when hitting the trained context limit $L$.
+The problem of (1) is that the model may experience a performance discount at a length less than $L$ and an abrupt degradation when the sequence length is longer than $L'$.
+But by doing Dynamic Scaling as (2), it allows the model to gracefully degrade instead of immediately breaking when hitting the trained context limit $L'$.
+We call this inference-time method the Dynamic Scaling method.
+When it is combined with "NTK-aware" interpolation, we call it "Dynamic NTK" interpolation.
+It first appeared in public as a reddit post in~\citep{emozillareddit}.

+One notable fact is that the "Dynamic NTK" interpolation works exceptionally well on models pretrained on $L$ without any finetuning ($L'=L$).
+This is supported by the experiment in Appendix~\ref{appendix:dynamic}.

-Some care has to be taken when using Dynamic Scaling with kv-caching~\citep{kvcaching}, as in some implementations, the RoPE embeddings are cached.
-The correct implementation should cache the kv-embeddings before applying RoPE, as the RoPE embedding of every token changes when $s$ changes.
+Often in the repeated forward-passes, the kv-caching~\citep{kvcaching} is applied so that we can reuse the previous key-value vectors and improve the overall efficiency.
+We point out that in some implementations when the rotary position embeddings are cached, some care has to be taken in order to modify it for Dynamic Scaling with kv-caching.
+The correct implementation should cache the kv-embeddings before applying rotary position embeddings, as the RoPE of every token changes when $s$ changes.